 How it is intended that the grant will be spent

-A further need to continue with this approach into the next academic year (2022/2023) has been identified.
+A further need to continue with this approach into the next academic year (2023/2024) has been identified.
 This will roll into the National Tutoring programme of support offered to children but will have a dedicated new member of staff to run the comprehensive intervention programme of work supporting children across all key stages.

 How the effect of this expenditure on the educational attainment of pupils will be assessed

 Individual children’s progress have been monitored by our SENDCO at half termly intervals, in Pupil Progress meetings at which all classroom staff are present.
-Additional informal feedback has been given by the teachers involved in delivering the Catch Up sessions and shared across the staff.
+Additional informal feedback has been given by the teachers involved in delivering the support sessions and shared across the staff.
 The rates of progress have been compared to their peers in class and also against their previous progress and attainment data pre-pandemic.
 This has enabled us to see where future opportunities for further intervention exist and as mentioned above, in the need to commit additional resources to ensure that no child is left behind.

 We are currently formulating plans to employ an additional member of staff to deliver extra input up to three days a week.
-This will then be monitored in the same way as before, checking whether Catch Up interventions are making a positive difference and whether they therefore need to continue, end or be altered.
+This will then be monitored in the same way as before, checking whether interventions are making a positive difference and whether they therefore need to continue, end or be altered.